sensille/litehm2/README.md

 [Litex](https://github.com/enjoy-digital/litex) a framework to easily build SoC on FPGA boards.

-This first board we bring hostmot2 to is the linsn rv901t, a low cost board originally designed to control LEDs, but which is well suited to serve as a general I/O board.
+The first board we bring hostmot2 to is the linsn rv901t, a low cost board originally designed to control LEDs, but which is well suited to serve as a general I/O board.
 Information about the reverse engineered board can be found [here](https://github.com/q3k/chubby75/blob/master/rv901t/doc/hardware.md).